Three BIG new unlimited waves of immigration are set to take effect in just weeks as part of the government’s Border Control Betrayal.

 d) Maintain the general salary threshold for high-skill workers at the level of £30,000 and the qualification criterion at the present degree level.

-The government seem to be sticking to immigration proposals that were always risky but have now, in any case, been completely overtaken by the Covid-19 crisis.
+These proposals were always seriously mistaken but have now been completely overtaken by the developing economic crisis.